 The full wave 3D model and EMA match well and give the agreed values of the spectral and angular positions of BICs.
-However, the field distributions predicted from these two approaches are substantially distinct [see Figs.~\ref{fig:fig2}(c-f)].
-In the full wave 3D model, BICs have no far-fields but have evanescent fields corresponding to the closed diffraction channels.
-Within the EMA, BICs have not both near- and far-fields.
+A more detailed comparison between EMA and 3D simulation is provided in the Supplemental Material~\cite{supp}.
+However, the field distributions predicted from these two approaches are similar for the low-Q TEM modes [see Figs.~\ref{fig:fig2}(d) and \ref{fig:fig2}(f)] but substantially distinct for BIC [see Figs.~\ref{fig:fig2}(c) and \ref{fig:fig2}(e)].
+In the full wave 3D model [see Figs.~\ref{fig:fig2}(e)], BIC does not have far-fields but has evanescent fields corresponding to the closed diffraction channels.
+Within the EMA [see Figs.~\ref{fig:fig2}(c)], BIC does not have both near- and far-fields.
 Thus, they become completely localized inside the slab.
-This is very unusual as even the waveguide modes have evanescent fields.
+This is very unusual, as even the waveguide modes have evanescent fields.
 The vanishing electric field outside the slab can be used as a feature for finding the angular and spectral positions of BICs (see the Supplemental Material~\cite{supp}).

 The frequencies of the symmetry-protected BICs correspond to the Fabry-Perot resonance of the plasma wave across the slab:

 Here $m$ is an integer.
-The frequencies of the accidental BICs correspond to the Fabry-Perot resonances of TEM mode, meanwhile $k_z$ is defined from the dispersion equation~\cite{supp}:
+The frequencies of the accidental BICs correspond to the Fabry-Perot resonances of TEM mode, meanwhile, $k_z$ is defined from the dispersion equation~\cite{supp}: